 - When should you be “GMP ready”?
 Regulatory considerations when using emerging raw materials and technologies

 - Scale up and production – unique raw material manufacturer supply challenges and solutions; the importance of establishing a secure raw material supply

 - As innovative cell therapies often require multiple partnerships with new raw material and technology manufacturers, should commercialization models/supplier relationships be more collaborative?

-Following a presentation by Sean Kevlahan, PhD, Senior Director of Cell and Gene Therapy at Bio-Techne, he will be joined by our expert panel for a lively Q&A discussion during which you will have the opportunity to pose your questions to our speakers:
+Following a presentation by Sean Kevlahan, PhD, Senior Director of Cell and Gene Therapy at Bio-Techne, he is joined by our expert panel:

 - Ángel Herrero Méndez, PhD, Head of Pharmaceutical Development, Takeda Madrid – Cell Therapy Technology Center, Takeda Pharmaceuticals International Co.

 - Markéta Horálková, Supply Chain Manager, Sotio a.s.

 - Dr Patrick Ginty, Head of Regulatory Affairs, Cell and Gene Therapy Catapult

 In case of several process changes, including a material change (e.g. supplier change): how do you assess the impact on the process, and especially, do you see differences in terms of cell performance? (by knowing there is no possibility to implement the changes one after the other).

 SK: We assess the impacts of process changes on cell performance using panels of flow cytometry antibodies, both before and after transfection/transduction and cell expansion.
 We also look at cytokine expression using multianalyte immunoassay technologies such as, Ella and Luminex.
 Our raw materials are designed to minimize variability of performance across culture conditions, but the impact of a raw material change really depends on the culture conditions for your manufacturing protocol.